Group1-team7/main-repo/docs/PROJECT_GUIDE.md

 Defines the local stack:

 - `weaviate` on host port `8081`.
+- `neo4j` on host ports `7474` and `7687`.
 - `api` on host port `8001`.
+- `libretranslate` as an internal Docker service on port `5000`.
 - `web` on host port `3001`.

-It also maps `host.docker.internal` so the API container can reach host Ollama.
+It also maps `host.docker.internal` so the API container can reach host Ollama when `LLM_PROVIDER=ollama`.

 ### `api/Dockerfile`

 Builds the Python API image.
 It installs CPU-only Torch first, then installs `requirements.txt`, copies the API package and seed script, and starts Uvicorn.

-### `web/pages/index.js`

-Simple Next.js page with:

-- Project title.
-- Arabic subtitle.
-- Text area for questions.
-- Ask button.
-- Sample questions.
+### `web/pages/index.js`, `web/pages/rag.js`, and `web/pages/kg.js`

+Next.js pages for the home screen, RAG assistant, and KG assistant.
+The RAG and KG result views include:

-- Answer display.
+- Arabic legal answer display.
-- Citations display.
+- Citations or graph entities where available.
-- Retrieved chunks display.
+- Retrieved evidence or technical details.
-- Disclaimer display.
+- Copy answer action.
+- English translation action through `web/components/TranslationToggle.js`.

 ### `web/package.json`